Carrie understands that deciding whether to report someone to social services is difficult.

 - Imminent danger will be determined.
 If the caseworker believes the victim is in imminent danger and the victim is living with the abuser, the caseworker may remove the victim from the residence immediately.
 If the victim is a minor child, the child may be temporarily placed with other relatives or put into foster care until the investigation concludes.
 If no imminent danger is apparent, the caseworker will not do anything at that time.

-The Outcome of a Social Services Investigation
+The Outcome of an Investigation

 - In less severe cases, the caseworker may offer counseling, training, and other family support services to the abuser.

-- In the most critical cases, the abuser may be arrested and charged for the abuse and the victim may be permanently removed from the abuser’s care.
-If this happens, the victim may be placed in longterm foster care, put under the guardianship of another relative or placed for adoption.
+- In the most critical cases, the abuser may be arrested and charged for the abuse, and the victim may be permanently removed from the abuser’s care.
+If this happens, the victim may be placed in long-term foster care, put under the guardianship of another relative, or placed for adoption.

 Your Identity During a Social Services Investigation